isomerpages/ura-lkywcp/resources/features/_posts/2019-05-16-design-for-decline.md

 title: Design for decline - how shrinking cities are saving themselves
 permalink: /resources/features/design-for-decline/
 image: /images/features/2019/toyama-japan.jpg
-description: In several countries across the world, the woes of urbanisation are going hand-in-hand with a much less documented challenge: the problem of cities shrinking due to low fertility rates, sunset industries and resource depletion.
+description: In several countries across the world, the woes of urbanisation are going hand-in-hand with a much less documented challenge - the problem of cities shrinking due to low fertility rates, sunset industries and resource depletion.
 Nearly one in 10 American cities is shrinking, as are about a third of Chinese ones and nearly two-thirds of Japan’s municipalities.
 To combat issues such as hollowed-out neighbourhoods and excessive infrastructure that is too expensive to maintain, cities are relocating residents, downsizing their environs, pivoting to sunrise industries and trying other strategies.
 ---

 | Author |